scudrunner/RpiHotspot/README.md

 My intent is make the static IP address for the hotspot the same as the assigned IP address from the home network.
 The home network router can usually be set to give a particular machine a the same IP address each time it connects

-Notes on what is changed
+# Notes on what is changed from the linked page

 1. After getting hostapd, it was installing as masked, and you need to unmask it - this appears to be being addressed in the documentation, but it was an issue for me
 Steps